CRose1497/simple-banking-app/README.md

   void withdrawTooMuchShouldThrowException() { ... }
   ```

-The required screenshots of these clean code examples are attached in the /docs folder in the repository.
+The required screenshots of these clean code examples are attached in the documentation folder in the repository.

 ---